sofiawallq/restaurant-sakura/README.md

 - Install Python package for whitenoise with the command: pip3 install whitenoise==6.7.0
 - Add whitenoise to your requirements.txt file with the command: pip3 freeze --local > requirements.txt
 - Add 'whitenoise.middleware.WhiteNoiseMiddleware' to the list of MIDDLEWARE in settings.py below Django SecurityMiddleware.

-Also, in the codestar/settings.py file, add a STATIC_ROOT path: STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')
+- In settings.py add a path to staticfiles in this way: STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')

-Run the collectstatic command in the terminal to collect the static files into a staticfiles directory: python3 manage.py collectstatic
+- Run python3 manage.py collectstatic in the terminal to collect the static files and when asked to choose yes or no, type "yes" in the terminal.

-Check the Python version used in your IDE and look up the supported runtimes and copy the closest to the one used in you IDE.
+- Check what Python version is used in your development environment and look up the supported runtime closest to your Python version.

-Add a runtime.txt file to your app's root directory and add the Python version you copied from the list of supported runtimes in it.
+- Create a runtime.txt file in your apps root directory and add the Python version from the list of supported runtimes, in a format like this: python-3.12.5.

 4. Deploy on Heroku